 Well, that has to be rectified from now on.
 I absolutely fell in love with celeriac, and its subtle nutty flavour.
 Unlike other root vegetables, it’s super low in carbs.
 How amazing, right?
 Pair it with leeks and smokey bacon, and you get a super yummy dish that will have everybody ask for seconds.

-How do you make celeriac gratin?
+How TO make celeriac gratin